 Good content governance is the secret sauce that helps organisations and marketing teams deliver on their content strategy.
-A way of coordinating all the activities surrounding the content marketing system, it has a profound impact on the success of your content program.
+A way of coordinating all the activities surrounding the content marketing system.
 Importantly, to implement a high-functioning content governance model, you have to start with people.

 Content governance is the day-to-day detailed management of content delivery and style, as well as the longer-term execution of your content strategy.
 For coordination and consistency – and to manage risk, support scale and ensure sustainability – every organisation needs a content governance model.
 An overall structure that determines priorities, this model also provides guidelines and standards of how content should look, behave and interact with intended audiences, while assigning ownership to people within the organisation so they can make sound decisions about content.